The author of the tutorial is Robert Bates:

 After reading how AKVIS ArtWork can be used to turn scans of old photos with defects into paintings, I decided to give it a try with one of my photos.

 The photo is in bad shape.
 It is very dark, has many dust specks and other defects, and has a texture which makes the image appear less than sharp.
 So before I can create a painting from it, I’ll need to make some corrections.
-The AKVIS Enhancer, Noise Buster, and MultiBrush plug-ins will be useful.
+The AKVIS Enhancer and Noise Buster plug-ins will be useful.

 The result is an improvement, but the original was so dark that another pass through Enhancer would help.
-This time set Shadows and Lightness to 25.
+This time set Highlights and Lightness to 25.

 Now the photo is bright enough and the colors are more vibrant.

-Call the AKVIS Noise Buster plug-in (Filter –> AKVIS –> Noise Buster).
-The plug-in’s workspace opens and it immediately begins processing the photo using the auto filtering presets.
+Call the AKVIS Noise Buster plug-in (Effects –> AKVIS –> Noise Buster).
+The plug-in’s workspace opens.
+Change the settings as seen below.

 This should be enough.
 I don’t want to remove too much detail, since I want to make a painting from this photo.
 You can see the image, before and after Noise Buster here.